What's Coming to Netflix in August 2023

 - The Furnace (2022) – Australian historical drama from Roderick MacKay.
 About a young Afghan cameleer falling into cahoots with a mysterious bushman.

-- The River Wild (2023) – Remake of the 1994 movie about a family encountering a group of dangerous fugitives — forcing them to brave the treacherous rapids in order to escape.
+- The River Wild (2023) – Reboot of the 1994 movie about a family encountering a group of dangerous fugitives — forcing them to brave the treacherous rapids in order to escape.

 - The Wife (2017) – Based on the novel, this adaptation is about a wife who questions her life choices whilst she travels to Stockholm with her husband, where he is slated to receive the Nobel Prize for Literature.
 Stars Glenn Close, Jonathan Pryce, and Christian Slater.